lsav/lise.me/_posts/2018-11-12-questions-for-the-interviewer.md

 This list will probably keep growing -- it managed to grow by one or two while I was copying it over.

 I don't ask all of them in one interview, obviously.
 That would be insane and probably take 3 hours.
-Typically, I pick 4 or 5 that I think would be good for that particular interviewer -- for example, I'm not going to ask a junior engineer how to identify good future managers.
+Typically, I pick 4 or 5 that would particularly suit that interviewer -- for example, I'm not going to ask a junior engineer how to identify good future managers.

 How do interviewers react to probing questions like these?
 Do they abruptly push their chair back, stand up and say, "Who do you think you are, asking these questions as if _you_ have the right to pass judgment on _us_?"

 No. My last interviewer burst out laughing when I said I had one more question.
 "Sorry," he said.
 "It's just that I've never had anyone ask so many good questions during an interview before."

-If you're interviewing right now, ask lots of questions!
-I think people shoud probe as deeply as possible, get as much information as possible, before accepting a job offer.
-Ill-fitting jobs are horrible, sanity-draining experiences.
+Even though students are at the bottom of the job search pecking order, we still owe it to ourselves probe as deeply as possible, get as much information as possible, before accepting a job offer.
+The good news is that great companies and great interviewers do understand this, and are happy to answer questions.

-If you used any of these questions, let me know how it worked out!

-I'm also really interested in adding to this list of questions.
-If you have a red-flag that you think people should look out for, and a good question to test for it, please let me know!